MervanTemel/mervan/README.md

 This project was completed independently by myself.
 However, OpenAI’s ChatGPT (GPT-4) was used in the following areas to support the process:

-- ChatGPT assisted in improving the grammar, sentence structure, and clarity of the README file.
-All written content ideas and interpretations were originally created by me and verified with AI assistance.
+- Assisted in improving grammar, sentence structure, and clarity of the README file.

-- Since I didn't know how to use GitHub at first, guidance was received on:
-  - How to upload files
-  - Embed images into the README
-  - Structure the repository content clearly
+- Provided guidance on GitHub usage, such as uploading files and embedding images.

-- During the preparation of the Jupyter Notebook, ChatGPT also helped with:
+- Supported interpretation of regression outputs and plotting in the Jupyter Notebook.
-  - Data visualization
-  - Interpreting regression and decision tree outputs
-  - Summarizing findings into coherent explanations

-All AI-generated suggestions were critically reviewed, revised, and finalized to ensure originality and academic integrity.
+All content was reviewed and finalized by me to ensure originality and accuracy.

 ---